 Subject to final federal and state appropriations, approximately \$4 million dollars is expected to be available for projects funded under the HUD ESG program.
-80% of Federal funding to be spent within the Georgia ESG Non-Entitlement area.
+DCA will reserve a minimum of 75% of Federal funding to be spent within the Georgia ESG Entitlement area.

 The following amounts have been established as guidance for funding requests.
 All the "Rating and Selection" factors, including distribution by "Eligible Service Area" will be considered in evaluating funding requests.
-DCA will make minimum grant awards of \$30,000 for Street Outreach, Rapid Rehousing and Homeless Prevention.
+DCA will make minimum grant awards of \$30,000 for Street Outreach, Rapid Re-Housing and Homeless Prevention.